spbull/flask-cs50-website/README.md

-# Harvard CS50 Web Programming with Python and Javascript class project I (2018)
+# Harvard CS50 Web Programming with Python and Javascript class project (2018)

 **In 2018 I took a Harvard Univeristy online course on Python web programming in order to expedite the learning process for Python web development as well as to get real world